mdn/content/files/en-us/glossary/unix_time/index.md

 tags:
   - Glossary
 ---
-The **Unix time* is the amount of time that happens since a specific point in time, called the _epoch_.
+The **Unix time** is the amount of time, expressed in millisecond, that happened since a specific point in time, called the _epoch_.
 It doesn't take into account leap seconds.

 It is a timestamp used to store a specific time.
 The epoch is arbitrarily set as January 1st, 1970, at midnight (UTC).

 The Unix time can be stored in two ways, depending on the need of the API:

-- As an integer, precise to the second.
+- As an integer.
-- As a floating-point value representing the timestamp in milliseconds.
+- As a floating-point value.
 The fractional part of the number indicates fractions of a millisecond, with a precision of up to 5 microseconds.
 Browsers _fuzz_ the value (typically between 60 microseconds and 2 milliseconds.
 This fuzzing increases security by preventing timing attacks.

 ## See also